quzma/vim/readme.md

 * Rubydebug original mappings can also be a PITA, you also need to change them in the plugin directly

 #Todo
-* make script to automate pro tips
+* make script to automate installation and pro tips